 Prior to the lab session, participants completed an on-line survey in which they provided initial consent and completed a battery of questionnaires – including the stimuli selection process of the STP.
 In the lab, participants again provided consent for the experimental lab session, rated their baseline subjective state negative and positive affect (SES), and then completed the STP stimuli recording (see SM).
 Participants began the practice phase (8 trials of STP stimuli) of the DCT.
 Following these practice trials, and before continuing to the 80 trials of the DCT, we delivered the Schema Activation via the STP – participants passively listened to their own simulated thought stimuli and again rated their negative and positive subjective state affect (SES).
 After completing the experiment, participants were compensated.

-(Hayes, 2013)(Preacher & Hayes, 2008; Verstynen, 2013)
+Analytic plan

+We tested study aims and predictions by examining specific paths within serial mediation models (see Figure 3).
+Serial multiple mediator models (Hayes, 2013) were estimated with bias-corrected and accelerated (BCa) bootstrapped confidence intervals (Preacher & Hayes, 2008; Verstynen, 2013).
+To aid in interpretation of individual paths within the serial mediation model we also report zero-order Pearson correlations where possible (see Table 1).
+All significance tests are two-tailed.